A viral video implied a man was illegally moving ballots. It was a photographer and his equipment.

 The Texas Scorecard video shows light reflecting off the top of case, consistent with the decals on the case shown by WXYZ.
 Around the 40-second mark, outlines of both decals are visible.

 Pelican cases are common in the world of broadcast news.
-The popular brand is best known for its distinctive, hard-shell protective boxes used to store heavy or fragile media equipment in foam-lined interiors.
+The popular brand is best known for its distinctive hard-shell protective boxes used to store heavy or fragile media equipment in foam-lined interiors.

 Misinformation has been a key strategy for the Trump campaign in recent days as it promotes conspiracy theories meant to show that Democrats are rigging the vote.
 One of Trump’s sons, Eric Trump, promoted a far-right QAnon conspiracy theory that someone was burning ballots cast for his father, while White House press secretary Kayleigh McEnany claimed that Trump had won Pennsylvania when no result had been determined.